EarlyByrdTeam/megatron-site/index.md

 <div style="text-align: justify;">
 The grayscale histogram analysis in Figure 2 demonstrates that the EIT-Novel-Data exhibits a distinct, narrow peak centered around grayscale values of approximately 120 to 150, in contrast to the skewed or multi-modal distributions observed in the remaining datasets.
 For instance, CBIS-DDSM-Mammogram and MRI-Brain-Tumor display complex multi-peaked structures, while datasets such as Breast-Ultrasound and Advanced-MRI-Breast-Lesion are heavily skewed toward darker intensities, and X-ray datasets contain a wide range of pixel intensities as shown by their broader spectrums.
 The Wasserstein distance comparison in Figure 3b provides a quantitative assessment of these differences, showing that EIT-Novel-Data grayscale distribution aligns most closely with CBIS-DDSM-Mammogram, followed by RSNA-Pneumonia and Chest X-ray, whereas it diverges strongly from Advanced-MRI-Breast-Lesion and MRI-Brain-Tumor.
 These findings suggest that, despite being derived from a distinct imaging modality, EIT-Novel-Data shares greater grayscale intensity similarity with mammography and X-ray datasets than with MRI or ultrasound datasets.
 <br><br>
 The t-SNE visualization in Figure 3a reveals that each dataset forms a distinct cluster in the CNN embedding space, highlighting clear modality-specific differences.
 The EIT-Novel-Data cluster is positioned relatively close to most of the datasets, suggesting that it shares feature-level similarity across multiple modalities.
-Hoever, it's more clearly separated from the Advanced-MRI-Breast-Lesion and chest X-ray datasets.
+However, it's more clearly separated from the Advanced-MRI-Breast-Lesion and chest X-ray datasets.
 This pattern partially aligns with the Wasserstein analysis since EIT is close to mammography in both views, but despite intensity-based similarity to X-ray, the embedding places EIT farther from the X-ray datasets, indicating that relying on grayscale similarity alone is insufficient when determining similarity in representational structures.
 <br><br>
-We hypothesize that training a meta-model using datasets that are proximally-close to the target dataset in the embedding space will yield the best model performance since meta-learning involves learning to learn from limited data, and proximally-related tasks share similar representational structures, thus providing a better model initialization for rapid adaptation to the target domain.
+We hypothesize that training a meta-model using datasets that are proximally-close to the target EIT dataset in the embedding space will yield the best model performance.
+This is because meta-learning involves learning to learn from limited data, and proximally-related tasks share similar representational structures, thus providing a better model initialization for rapid adaptation to the target domain.
 </div>

 ### <a id="data_pipeline"></a>Data Processing Pipeline